kopsha/fbg-simulation-pyqt/README.md

 Please make sure to review the licenses of these projects to understand their terms and conditions.
 Our project adheres to these licenses and provides proper attribution to the original authors.

+**Citation**: If you choose to use elements of this application in your own work, please cite the following paper:

+> Frey, B., Snyder, P., Ziock, K., & Passian, A. (2021).
+> Semicomputational calculation of Bragg shift in stratified materials.
+> Physical Review E, 104(5), 055307.

 ## License

 This project is licensed under the [BSD-3] - see the [LICENSE](./LICENSE) file